macrozone/Scrumboard/README.md

 run `meteor deploy scrumboard.macrozone.meteor.com``

+This will deploy the application under meteors test/development-hosting.
+I normally use dedicated node hosting for this, but I like the one-command-deployment and wanted to show it.

+Bundling as node application (+ cordova app) is easy, however:

-or bundle it with `meteor build` and run it as ordinary node application.
-It requires a MongoDB for persistence
+Run `meteor build` and you get a tarball that you can run anywhere where node is present (node 0.10.36 atm.).
+It requires a MongoDB (2.4) for persistence.